mplanckensteiner/Portfolio/README.md

 ## WeatherColor

-WeatherColor with data from ['The Movie Data Base'](https://www.themoviedb.org/documentation/api) using REST API built with Swift UI.
+WeatherColor is a iOS App with data from [Open Weather Map](https://openweathermap.org) that changes the color background based on current weather condition of the location selected or the user current location.

 * MVC architecture.
 * Alamofire 5 Response Decodable.